T Level: Aim and content

 Students can expect to be taught the core subjects of English, Maths, Science and Digital skills.
+Soft-skills are also embedded into the courses.
 This will be classroom based.
 They will learn as well the specialised skills necessary to embark in a career in their chosen field, spending 80% of the overall course in the classroom and the other 20% in a "meaningful industry placement", offering training and 45 days of work experience.
-It has already been decided that the total programme time for the course should be over 1900 hours.
+The total programme time for the course should be over 1900 hours.

 Reaction

 The Universities and Colleges Admissions Service (UCAS) has said that the highest T Level qualification, a starred distinction, will be worth the equivalent of three A*s at A Level when a student is being considered for a place in higher education, giving them 168 UCAS points; the highest A Level result is worth 56 points.

 Pathways

 As announced in 2017, it is envisaged that there will be 15 pathways: